francescorn/leetcode_solutions/README.md

 # Leetcode Solutions and Explanations
 All are accepted solutions I have written to [leetcode problems](https://leetcode.com/problemset/all/).
 Most of them beat over 90% of submissions in either runtime, memory, or both.
 I have attached a link to explanations about my intuition and my approach, along with the runtime and memory.
+Leetcode tells me I am uploading too many, so I try to post as often as possible explanations.

 ## Python
 ### Solutions on Github and Explanations on Leetcode